 The Council can either carry out development itself, such as with the Council's Commercial Energy Investments, or enter into an agreement with a developer to fund all or part of a development.
-This could be enacted as a direct commercial arrangement with a developer or could be delivered via a joint venture (JV) arrangement.
+This can be enacted as a direct commercial arrangement with a developer or can be delivered via a joint venture (JV) arrangement.
 This would require risk and reward arrangements to be established.
-In a JV scenario the level of risk would mirror the level of reward that each partner would derive; this would normally be 50:50, however other scenarios could also be developed.
+In a JV scenario the level of risk mirrors the level of reward that each partner derives; this would normally be 50:50, however other scenarios could also be developed.
 If the Council develops the investment itself and simply seeks a provider to construct to a defined specification, the provider does not share any of the benefits - but neither does it share any of the risks.

-The benefits of this type of commercial arrangement are that the developer could bring skills that the Council does not hold internally.
-The investment should deliver a premium over and above straight investment, however it therefore carries with it proportionately greater risk.
+The benefits of this type of commercial arrangement are that the developer can bring skills that the Council does not hold internally.
+The investment will deliver a premium over and above straight investment, however it therefore carries with it proportionately greater risk.
 Selecting the right development partner is therefore essential for success.

-Self-development would bring greater financial rewards and would ensure that the Council remains in control of the development.
-However the Council may need to invest to ensure that it has the right skills and capacity to manage such an investment programme, as these do not necessarily currently exist extensively within the Council.

-The disadvantages are that revenues are only accrued once the development has been completed.
-Land acquisition and other costs will be incurred long before any revenue stream commences.
-There is very low liquidity during construction and diversification of portfolio would be low.
-The self-development route would expose the Council to procurement and construction risks which would need to be mitigated by the 'buying in' of the appropriate and necessary skills.
+Self-development brings greater financial rewards and ensures that the Council remains in control of the development.
+However, the Council may need to invest to ensure that it has the right skills and capacity to manage such an investment programme, if these skills do not exist within the Council.
+The disadvantages are that revenues are only accrued once the development has been completed; land acquisition and other costs are incurred long before any revenue stream commences.
+There is also very low liquidity during construction and diversification of the portfolio is low.
+The self-development route exposes the Council to procurement and construction risks which need to be mitigated by the 'buying in' of the appropriate and necessary skills.